digitaltrails/piKam/README.md

 * Switching to scene mode Auto seems to improve brightness/contrast.
 * Negative ev sometimes doesn't seem to do much.
 * Running multiple raspistills at the same time can cause the camera to lock up (it's best not to run more than one client at a time).
+* Although the application can be run on the Raspberry Pi, due to bugs in the port of Kivy to the Raspberry Pi the mouse position is not visible which makes it pretty hard to use.

 ## Prerequisites